apache/pekko-http-quickstart-scala.g8/docs/src/main/paradox/index.md

 ## Learning from the example

-Congratulations, you just ran and exercised your first Akka HTTP app!
+Congratulations, you just ran and exercised your first Pekko HTTP app!
 You got a preview of how routes make it easy to communicate over HTTP.

 The example is implemented in the following four source files:

 * `QuickstartApp.scala` -- contains the main method which bootstraps the application
-* `UserRoutes.scala` -- Akka HTTP `routes` defining exposed endpoints
+* `UserRoutes.scala` -- Pekko HTTP `routes` defining exposed endpoints
 * `UserRegistry.scala` -- the actor which handles the registration requests
 * `JsonFormats.scala` -- converts the JSON data from requests into Scala types and from Scala types into JSON responses